AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 * The alert will be removed, and the user will no longer receive notifications when expenses exceed the set limit.
 * This command is a placeholder and does not require any additional parameters.
+* Extraneous parameters are not allowed.
+Only input exactly `delete-alert`.

 **Example:** `delete-alert`